buzuck/adminer_ynh/README.md

 Replace phpMyAdmin with Adminer and you will get a tidier user interface, better support for MySQL features, higher performance and more security.
 See detailed comparison https://www.adminer.org/en/phpmyadmin/.
 Adminer development priorities are: 1.
 Security, 2.
 User experience, 3.
 Performance, 4.
 Feature set, 5.
 Size.

-Adminer (formerly phpMinAdmin better alternate to phpmyadmin) is a full-featured database management tool written in PHP.<br>
+Adminer (formerly phpMinAdmin better alternate to phpmyadmin) is a full-featured database management tool written in PHP.

-<strong>You need to know the root password from here /etc/yunohost/mysql or the app username and password from setting.yml under /etc/yunohost/apps/appname to login.</strong><br>
+You need to know the root password from here /etc/yunohost/mysql or the app username and password from setting.yml under /etc/yunohost/apps/appname to login.
-For themes download the adminer.css from the main website and put the file in the app folder.<br>
+For themes download the adminer.css from the main website and put the file in the app folder.
-If you have problems with drivers see here: https://www.adminer.org/en/drivers.<br>
+If you have problems with drivers see here: https://www.adminer.org/en/drivers.